Vaklush Tolev: The period of repressions

-Prior to the military operations, Vaklush Tolev had been accepted to study law in the Legal Faculty of the University of Sofia, where he was supposed to have begun his studies in the autumn of 1944.
+Before the military operations, Vaklush Tolev had been accepted into the legal faculty of the University of Sofia, where he was supposed to begin his studies in the autumn of 1944.

-After the events of the 9th of September 1944 and the change of regime, he was put on trial before the People's Court because of his political views and actions as an officer in the army of the Bulgarian Monarchy.
+After the events of September 9, 1944, and the change of regime, he was put on trial before the People's Court because of his political views and actions as an officer in the army of the Bulgarian Monarchy.
 The court pronounced the defendant guilty – ‘An enemy of the people’.
-The sentence was ‘Death’ and to serve as an example for others, as was the custom on occasion at the time, the loudspeakers in the courtroom were switched on so as to boom out the sentence.
+The sentence was ‘Death,’ and to serve as an example for others, as was the custom on occasion at the time, the loudspeakers in the courtroom were turned on to boom out the sentence.
 The young man had the right to some last words, the expectation being that he would be crushed by the sentence pronounced.
-But from the loudspeakers boomed his answer, namely that he would lead a principled struggle against communism until the complete annihilation of this ideology.
-It was precisely this display of daring that led to his sentence being annulled: they let him live with the idea of breaking him in the prisons.
-The following period of his life he has defined as ‘Heaven’s caring, by means of social repression’, because instead of wounding him, these years in prison helped him preserve his selfhood.
-Apart from that, ‘I was spared from absent-mindedness’, concluded Vaklush.
+But from the loudspeakers boomed his answer, that he was going to fight an ideological war against communism until the complete annihilation of this ideology.
+It was precisely this display of daring that led to his sentence being annulled: they let him live with the idea of breaking him in the prison system.
+The following period of his life he has defined as ‘Heaven’s caring, by means of social repression,’ because instead of wounding him, these years in prison helped him preserve his selfhood.
+Apart from that, ‘I was spared from absent-mindedness,’ concluded Vaklush.

-He used his time first of all for his examinations in the Faculty of Law, but as he was by now a convict, his exclusion from the ranks of university students was not long in coming.
-In his prison years he wrote poetry, plays and philosophical essays, and worked on several languages – English, German, French, Latin, Old Bulgarian.
+He dedicated a large chunk of his prison time to studying for the law exams at Sofia University, but as he was by now a convict, his exclusion from the ranks of universities was not long in coming.

+In his years in prison, he also wrote poetry, plays, and philosophical essays, and worked on several languages – English, German, French, Latin, and Old Bulgarian.
 He devoted three years to the study of Marxism/Leninism in order to extract its essence.
-He formulated three main pillars of the ideology: godlessness, class struggle and armed revolution in order to take power.
-It is precisely these concepts which undermine the moral values provided by religions and ethical teachings, concluded Vaklush.
+He formulated three main pillars of the ideology: godlessness, class struggle, and armed revolution in order to take power.
+It is precisely these concepts that undermine the moral values provided by religions and ethical teachings, concluded Vaklush.